 What to Do In The Meantime

 While we wait for future research, there is still plenty of work that can be done in this area.
 Sleep can be a significant performance gain, with its benefits known to include enhanced concentration, decision making and mood.
 Educating students about the importance of sleep and discussing common sleep mistakes are good starting points.
 These include having irregular bedtimes, waiting to fall asleep before going to bed and drinking caffeinated drinks late at night.
-This free graphic is a good conversation starter on this topic that can be used in form time.
+The free graphic from this blog about sleep mistakes might be a good conversation starter.

 In our experience, you can go in to any Year 9, 10, 11, 12 and 13 classroom up and down the country and you will find that the vast majority of students are not getting enough sleep.
 Many report getting only a handful of hours each night.
 Starting the school day over an hour later may not be feasible for all.
 It may not even be advisable until we get more data.
 However, with sleep being so crucial to how people think, feel and behave, we absolutely must educate our students about how to do it better.